-Their name has been making significant rounds in the industry for many years now, and they made their way to the top by working with race cars and other heavy duty vehicles.
-So it’s really no surprise that they provide some of the best oils for a 6.7 powerstroke engine.
+Royal Purple has been making significant rounds in the industry for many years now, and they made their way to the top by working with race cars and other heavy-duty vehicles.
+With that, it’s no surprise that they provide some of the best oils for a 6.7 powerstroke engine.

-For powerstroke engines, one of their recommended products is the Duralec Ultra 10w-30 — a high-performance CI-4 Plus engine oil that’s engineered for heavy-duty diesel engines.
+For powerstrokes, one of their best products is the Duralec Ultra 10w-30 — a high-performance CI-4 Plus engine oil that’s designed for heavy-duty diesel engines.

-The Synarlec additive technology is the claim to fame of this oil.
+The Synarlec additive technology is this oil’s claim to fame.
 This tech forms a high-strength oil film that protects the engine parts of a 6.7 powerstroke by forming an ionic bond with metal surfaces.
-As such, metal-to-metal contact is prevented from damaging the engine overtime.
+Thus, metal-to-metal contact is prevented from damaging the engine over time.

-Furthermore, the resistance to oxidation and corrosion are enhanced by this oil, ultimately for a long engine life.
+Furthermore, the resistance to oxidation and corrosion is enhanced by this oil, making sure that you get a long engine life.

-As for cleaning capabilities, the synthetic formulation of this oil will keep parts cleaner compared to sole detergents.
+As for engine cleaning capabilities, the full synthetic formulation of this engine oil will keep parts cleaner compared to sole detergents.
 Soot, dirt, grime, and other deposits are prevented from forming in your 6.7 Powerstroke, making sure it runs smoothly.

-Plus, this premium synthetic engine oil also reduces parasitic loss for that much-needed savings on fuel.
-The Royal Purple Duralec Ultra 10w-30 is recommended for use in both two-cycle and four-cycle diesel applications including automotive, commercial fleet, and stationary industrial engines.
+Plus, this premium synthetic engine oil is also designed to reduce parasitic loss for fuel savings.
+The Royal Purple Duralec Ultra 10w-30 is recommended for use in both two-cycle and four-cycle diesel applications including automotive engines, commercial fleet, and stationary industrial engines.

 In a nutshell, the Royal Purple Duralec Ultra 10w-30 motor oil is one of the best oils for 6.7 Powerstroke.
 It keeps the engine clean and ensures great overall performance.

 4 – Schaeffer 700 SynShield Durability Advantage 15w-40 Synthetic Oil

-This full synthetic oil is designed for exceptional cleaning and protection from wear, oxidation, aeration, deposit formation, and soot contamination that a powerstroke engine is prone to.
-Its low-ash formula keeps deposits, soot, sludge, and other deposits at bay for keeping your engine at optimum state.
+This full synthetic oil is designed for exceptional cleaning and protection from wear, oxidation, aeration, deposit formation, and soot contamination that a 6.7 powerstroke is prone to.
+Its low-ash formula keeps soot, sludge, and other deposits at bay for keeping your engine at its optimum state.

-This full synthetic diesel motor oil is the type that’s designed to last longer than the usual engine oils you find.
-That’s clearly a good sign since oil changes will be less frequent.
-Therefore, you save way more money as well!
+This full synthetic diesel motor oil is the type that’s designed to last longer than the usual engine oils you can find.
+That’s a good sign since oil changes will be less frequent.
+You’ll drive more miles and save way more money as well.

-In addition, this oil also optimizes the durability and reliability of the engine during high mileage and hour accumulation situations.
+This highly recommended engine oil from Schaeffer also optimizes the durability of the engine during high mileage and hour accumulation situations.